jstreifel-33/reading-notes/code-401-python/class-17.md

 ### Quick Summary

 Do your best not to get banned!
 Be a good neighbor, but also remember to be sneaky.
-Just because a site let's Google scrape them doesn't necessarily mean they're inviting any old crawler to do the same.
+Just because a site lets Google scrape them doesn't necessarily mean they're inviting any old crawler to do the same.